Becoming a Member of St. George's

 If you are joining us from a different faith background or no faith background at all, you may become a member by being baptized.

 All who desire to be baptized and confirmed are expected to undergo a time of preparation.
 Several times a year, a 4 week Baptism class is offered for those interested in Baptism.
 For those interested in being confirmed, there is a Confirmation program offered that begins the fall of each year; this program is 20 sessions.
-For more information about these two courses, please speak to a member of staff and read more about it on our website here.
+For more information about these two courses, please contact Rev. Grant and read more about it on our website here.